gradiuscypher/infosec_getting_started/readme.md

 - Include a weekly write up of news and new resources included in the repo?
 - How do I keep these links up to date?
 Need some sort of link freshness automation
+- CLI tools for interacting with the data, maybe a TUI for fun?
+- Original content
+  - Writeup on build vs buy
+- Do we need to change the license?

 # Topics